 - Concealing your alcohol use from friends and family members

-Binge drinking, which means having between 4 and 5 drinks within 2 hours, is considered a form of alcohol abuse.
+Binge drinking, which means having between four and five drinks within two hours, is considered a form of alcohol abuse.
 Binge drinking, likewise, is not considered social drinking.
 Social drinking rarely results in having more than one or two drinks per hour.

 Some other indications that your drinking is symptomatic of alcohol abuse include dealing with legal problems because of your drinking or an inability to stop drinking without help.